dajocarter/dajometal/src/posts/monit.md

 ---
-title: 'Monitoring Your Ubuntu Server with Slack'
+title: 'Using Monit and Slack to monitor your server'
 description: 'Using Monit to monitor a Ubuntu server and send alerts to a Slack channel.'
-date: 2016-06-08
+published: 2016-06-08
+featImg: 'slack.png'
 layout: post.hbs
 ---